MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code-costs.md

 ## Key design strategies

-Optimizing code for cost optimization means improving code to achieve the same functionality with less.
-The goal is to use fewer per-instance resources, such as CPU cycles, memory, and storage.
+Cost optimizing code means improving code to achieve the same functionality with fewer per-instance resources, such as CPU cycles, memory, and storage.
 By reducing resource consumption, you can save money when applications handle large volumes of data or experience high traffic loads.

 Code improvements are most effective when you're following other cost optimization efforts around scaling, rightsizing, redundancy, and throttling.
 After you take care of these foundational elements, you can consider code optimization.

 You might not know if you have inefficient code.
 Serverless, autoscale, and reliability features can mask code inefficiencies.
-The following strategies can help you identify and fix code that costs more than it should.
+The following strategies can help you identify and fix application code that costs more than it should.

 ### Instrument your code